JSydll/emulated-yocto-linux-testing/Readme.md

 test-run-pytest
 ```

+Note that this builds the software with the default (`latest`) version number.
+To build a different version (`lts` or `manufacturing`), use `set-version <version>` to switch
+before execution.

+After each completed build, you need to run `build-publish` to have the resulting artifacts
+available for testing.

 If you want to build the `raspberrypi4-64` reference image, you need to
 `set-machine raspberrypi-64` before executing the `build-*` or `test-*` functions.